opea-project/docs/examples/ChatQnA/deploy/aipc.md

-# Single node on-prem deployment with Ollama on Xeon Scalable processors
+# Single node on-prem deployment with Ollama on AIPC

 This deployment section covers single-node on-prem deployment of the ChatQnA example with OPEA comps to deploy using Ollama.
 There are several